14 Authentic Kashmiri Food Items Everyone Must Try At Least Once in Life

 With a unique twist on the usual rich gravies of onion, tomatoes and cream, Chaaman is a wonderful cottage cheese (paneer) dish popularly cooked in Kashmiri homes.
 This yellow paneer curry, is among the few Kashmiri savoury Foods that uses turmeric.
 The golden fried cottage cheese cubes are boiled in a pot of water consisting of different spices such as cloves, cardamom, fennel powder and saunth or dried ginger powder, which translates the humble paneer into a lip-smacking curry that is best eaten with a platter of steaming basmati rice.

 Another refreshing beverage from the land of snow, Sheer Chai or noon chai (noon = salt), is unique and indispensable part of the Kashmiri Food scene.
 Made with a special kind of tea leaves, this brew is made with milk, water, a pinch of baking soda and dry fruits like pistachios and almonds.
 The natives savour this tea with a special thin noodles called feni dipped in the concoction.
-Although delicious, being savoury, this tea is not the cup of tea for everyone *pun intended.
+This delicious Kashmiri dish, being savoury, this tea is not the cup of tea for everyone *pun intended.

 Another heavenly offering from the impressive Kashmiri cuisine, Yakhni is a mutton cooked in a yoghurt based gravy.
 This dish is made by marinating the pieces of mutton in curd and spices like turmeric, cinnamon, fennel etc. and then cooked with some more of the good stuff in mustard oil.
 One of the best things that could have happened to the world gastronomy, Yakhni is a Kashmiri Food that’s both a distinct recipe and a tantalizing treat for the senses.